drewgriffinSU/Project/README.md

 ![biitad](biitad.png)

-# Culteral Meaning
+# Culteral Significance
+Throughout history, there have been many different strategies to present information.
+It has been produced on multiple platforms from scripts engraved on stones, to posts on facebook.
+But the biggest of them all?
+The newspaper.
+Even though the newspaper is slowly fading away with the boom of technology, it was the main source of information and advertisments since 1690.
+However, the newspaper was built on this concept from the Vatican Vergil.
+All the actual information is on the inside of the paper, but they sell you on the cover page.
+The cover page normally consists of the heading usually in a fancy text or color, a small blurb to let you know what the artical is about, and then a picture to draw you in the second you look at it.

 # Rhetorical Significance
-Over the years we have seen this format change, take the newspaper for example.
-When somebody is deciding to buy a newspaper what is the first thing they see?
-The cover!
-Which consists of an image to catch your attention, a small blurb to tell you more, and then usually a fancy text or boxed texted for emphasis.

 # Reflection